Omkar3843/FlightAndSearchServices/README.md

 ```

-Once you've added your db config as listed above, go to the src folder from your terminal and execute npx sequelize db:create
+Once you've added your db config as listed above, go to the src folder from your terminal and execute npx sequelize db:create and then execute `npx db:migrate`.

 ## DB Design
    -Airplane